Are you planning on taking a day trip to Hallstatt in the summer? Then you are not alone.

 - The history of Hallstatt, Austria

-- Things to do in Hallstatt in winter
+- Things to Do in Hallstatt in Summer

 When is the best time to visit Hallstatt, Austria?

 Personally, I don’t feel like there is an ideal time to visit Hallstatt.
 However, Hallstatt in winter is vastly different than Hallstatt in summer.
 Both versions are undeniably beautiful and worth a visit, but the activities you can do, change with the seasons.

 Summer in Hallstatt is very nice, because you can sit outside on the terraces, enjoy the scenery without being cold and even take a boat ride on the lake Hallstatt.
 However, keep in mind that this is the busiest time in Hallstatt, so it might get a little crowded.
 Parking spaces will be limited and you might have to walk a bit in the glistering sun.

 Winter in Hallstatt, on the other hand, is truly magical.
 The mountains will be covered in snow and there is a small Christmas market in Hallstatt.
 I personally preferred my trip in winter, because the scenery looked even more impressive.
 Parts of the lake were frozen and all the trees were snowed in.